-As the situation is uncertain and developing fast the Fund management team at this point is not yet able to make the final assessment of the full financial consequences of the virus outbreak.
-It is evident that the operating results of Q2 2020 and property valuations were affected by the COVID-19 effects on the tenants' financial performance and relief measures taken to deal with the pandemic.
+The virus situation still remains uncertain and thus the Fund management team at this point is not yet able to make the final assessment of the full financial consequences of the virus outbreak.
+It is evident that the operating results of Q2-Q3 2020 and property valuations were affected by the COVID-19 effects on the tenants' financial performance and the relief measures taken to deal with the pandemic.
 However, based on the currently available information, the Management Company believes that the COVID-19 pandemic should rather have a temporary effect on the Fund's results.
 Broad portfolio diversification should allow the Fund to limit the COVID-19 impact on the whole portfolio and maintain healthy consolidated operational performance.